-Next weekend, the clocks go forward as we “spring ahead” on Sunday, March 13th.
-We set our clocks ahead an hour as we re-enter daylight saving time.
+Pretty soon, the clocks go forward as we “spring ahead” on Sunday, March 12th at 2 AM.
+We set our clocks ahead an hour as we re-enter Daylight Saving Time.
 If you do not have children (and are not working overnight), this is a bit of a bummer and you lose an hour of sleep.
-If you do have kids, it may help you a bit but it can be complicated.
+If you do have kids, it may help you a bit, but it can be complicated.

-Interestingly, both with my boys (age 8 and 5), and in my sleep medicine practice, sleep disruption beyond a simple time shift seems to occur, most commonly in the form of night-time awakenings and irritability.
+Interestingly, in my sleep medicine practice, sleep disruption beyond a simple time shift seems to occur, most commonly in the form of night-time awakenings and irritability.
 I have found that this has seemed particularly exaggerated in children with autism and other developmental delays.
 It’s really important to adhere to your child’s schedule to minimize these effects.

 Here’s a video I made to explain the effects of Daylight Savings Time: